e-c-k-e-r/vall-e/docs/models.md

 # Model Notes

 > [!NOTE]
-> Most of this information is outdated due to slightly wrong assumptions
+> A rework of this page is required, as most of this information is outdated due to slightly wrong assumptions, and confusing terminology and conflations

 The underlying model is a robust transformer, where:
 * inputs are passed through an embedding